Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 He's been in the battle for decades.

-If you don't do enough business out there, um, you know, that's a nice way of saying I don't want to tell you what agency I work for.
+You know, that's a nice way of saying I don't want to tell you what agency I work for.

-They were groomed these these positions, and then Trump comes in and he's like, you know what, uh, I like Bob, you know.
+And then Trump comes in and he's like, you know what?

-Uh Bob worked with me, I was on a board with him.
+I was on a board with him.

-He was an exon for seven years.
+He was at Exxon for seven years.

-I'm gonna make Bob Secretary of State.
+I'm going to make Bob Secretary of State.

-I know it's Rex Tillerson, but my point is there were guys that expected to get hundreds, if not thousands of positions.
+I know it's Rex Tillerson, but my point is, there were guys that expected to get hundreds, if not thousands of positions.

 And when Trump came in, he's like, nope, I like this guy.